 We are committed to maintaining a motivated and productive workforce that values being part of Globaltrans.
 To retain talent within the organisation, we must continually improve working conditions and offer attractive compensation and benefits as well as rewarding work and opportunities for learning and development.
 Our staff reward packages include health insurance, childcare support, extra holidays and other benefits.
 Eligible employees can participate in various incentive schemes operated by the Group.

 In 2021 our overall staff turnover rate increased slightly to 16% (12% for men and 3% for women) (2020:14%).
 We still regard it as a low figure, but nevertheless, the Group will work in future to reduce the level of employee exits.
 The HR function of each subsidiary conducts exit interviews when colleagues leave to analyse the reasons for leaving and improve the loyalty of our employees.

 Corporate culture and internal communications

-Interaction, collaboration and teamwork are essential parts of the Globaltrans culture.
-We strongly believe that they improve productivity, lead to proper and prudent business decisions, underpin a trusting and supportive work environment and enable us to deliver a better result in everything we do.
-We want every employee’s voice to be heard and every idea to be shared openly.
-All employees are encouraged to raise any issues and concerns and to provide suggestions and feedback for improving the business.
-Our communication channels enable everyone to learn more about our performance, important events and projects and connect with senior management.
+All employees are encouraged to raise any issues and concerns and provide input and feedback to improve the business.
+Our communication channels enable everyone to learn more about our performance, major events and projects, and to connect with senior management.
 To understand our employees’ needs and improve their experience, we conduct various surveys and some Group subsidiaries have employee helplines.